 Then you finally come to a sad and unfortunate conclusion – your blog (or website) crashed.
 And the worst part about it is that you didn’t back up a single thing.

-All that hard work and effort and branding and backlink building and seo has all gone to waste.
+All that hard work and effort and branding and backlink building and SEO have all gone to waste.

 You have to start from scratch.
 And worse of all, you probably would feel like throwing in the towel.